 Giants, Dodgers, and Back to the Expos

-Carter became a free agent following the 1989 season and signed with the San Francisco Giants for 1990, before moving on to the Dodgers in 1991.
-He was a part-time player with both clubs and did not have any particularly shining moments.
-He returned to the Expos in 1992 for a last hurrah, finishing his big league career with the team for whom he started it.
+Carter became a free agent following 1989 and signed with the San Francisco Giants for 1990, moving on to the Dodgers in 1991.
+He was a part-timer with both clubs and did not have any particularly shining moments.
+He returned to the Expos in 1992 for a last hurrah, finishing his big league career where he started it.
 He was not expected to be the regular, with Darrin Fletcher and Tim Laker on hand, but he played so well that he got into 95 games, banging 18 doubles in 285 at-bats in spite of hitting only .219.
 His throwing arm was still as strong, as he racked up 45 assists that year.
 He also received credit for steadying a young Expos pitching staff, as the team bounced back from a dreadful season in 1991 to be competitive again.
 On September 27th, he drove in the only run of a 1-0 win over the Chicago Cubs and Mike Morgan with a 7th-inning double, then gave way to pinch-runner Laker as a crowd of over 40,000 gave him a huge standing ovation at Stade Olympique.
 It was his last major league appearance, and as always, he had a knack for being at his best at the center of the spotlight.

 Career Analysis and Honors

 "He was not only a Hall of Fame ballplayer, but also a Hall of Fame man as well." - Bob Ojeda

 Carter ended his career with 324 home runs, 1,025 runs scored and 2,092 hits in more than 2,000 games behind the plate.
-According to the similarity scores method, the most similar player to Carter, with a score of 880 is Johnny Bench, followed by a score of 879 for Lance Parrish.
+According to the similarity scores method, the most similar player to Carter, with a score of 880, is the legendary Johnny Bench, followed by a score of 879 for Lance Parrish.